adamwhats/kiwi/README.md

 My journey into building a robot from scratch, with the initial aim of exploring the Nav2 framework and mobile manipulation.

-Kiwi is a small holonomic robot based around the NVIDIA Jetson Orin Nano with an Intel RealSense D435i RGB-D camera and RPLidar A1M8 lidar.
-Hardware is controlled by a Raspberry Pi 4, which drives a 3-DoF arm using Dynmixel Servos and a Pimoroni Motor2040 motor control board for the mecanum wheels.
+Kiwi is a small holonomic robot based around the NVIDIA Jetson Orin Nano with an Intel RealSense D435i camera and RPLidar A1M8 lidar.
+Hardware is controlled by a Raspberry Pi 4, which drives a 3-DoF arm using Dynmaixel Servos and a Pimoroni Motor2040 motor control board for the mecanum wheels.

 ![](kiwi_foxglove.png)